wrapl/rabs/docs/targets.rst

 Every target has the following attributes:

+**A unique identifier**
-:A unique identifier: Every target has a unique identifer.
+   Every target has a unique identifer.
 Likewise, every identifier corresponds to a unique target.
 This allows targets to be referenced across multiple scripts within a build.

 Some examples of identifiers:

 * ``file("test.c")`` has identifier **"file:test.c"**
 * ``meta("NAME")`` has identifier **"meta:<context path>:NAME"**

+**An optional build function**
-:An optional build function: A target can have a build function which is called whenever the target needs to be rebuilt, or if the target is missing.
+   A target can have a build function which is called whenever the target needs to be rebuilt, or if the target is missing.
 To set the build function for a target, use the ``=>`` operator:

+**Optional dependencies**
-:Optional dependencies: A target can depend on other targets.
+   A target can depend on other targets.
 If any dependency of a target is *changed* during a build then the target itself will be rebuilt (assuming it has a build function) and rechecked.
 To add dependencies to a target, use the ``[]`` operator.
 Both individual dependencies and lists of dependencies are accepted.

+**A SHA-256 checksum**
-:A SHA-256 checksum: Every target has a checksum created once the target is built.
+   Every target has a checksum created once the target is built.
 If the target is rebuilt, or possibly changed externally, a new checksum is calculated and compared to the previous one.
 If the checksum has changed, then the target is considered updated.

 Methods
 -------

 Every target supports the following methods:

+.. mini:method:: Target => BuildFunction

 .. code-block:: mini